 - Index – This term symbolizes the location of the block inside the blockchain.
 The first block is indexed ‘0’, the next ‘1’, and so on.

-- Hash – Hash is the function which facilitates the rapid classification of data in the dataset
+- Hash – Hash is the function that facilitates the rapid classification of data in the dataset

-- numTx – This wares a tally of the number of transaction enumerated in the block.
+- numTx – This wares a tally of the number of transactions enumerated in the block.

 - Timestamp – It saves the time aspects of when the block was built.

 - Nonce – It saves the integer (32 or 64bits) that are utilized in the mining method.

 - Transaction – This is a different track saved as arrays in the frame of the block.
 They save the specific version of a transaction executed so far in the block.

 - Merkel Tree– A Merkle tree, also perceived as a binary hash tree, is a data structure utilized for efficiently compiling and validating the uprightness of large sets of data.

 A block is a package data structure.
 According to Bitcoin Book, a block is a container data structure that clusters transactions for incorporation in the public ledger known as the blockchain.

 The block is composed of a header that includes metadata, accompanied by a lengthy record of transactions that advance its size.
 The block header is 80 bytes and the common transaction is at least 400 bytes.
 The common block includes more than 1900 transactions.
 A complete block, with all transactions, is almost 10,000 times greater than the block header.